Teddy's protégés – school scholarships around the Anne Namuddu Motherhouse in Masaka

 With our financial support, the school buildings were completely renovated during the long holidays after the 2024 school year.
 Roofs were replaced, windows were replaced or installed for the first time, and the facades of the buildings were renovated.

-The latest development is the construction of a new sanitary facility on the school grounds.
-We have been granted a subsidy of €25,000 from the EZ Small Projects Fund of the Federal Ministry for Economic Cooperation and Development (BMZ).
-We are financing the necessary contribution ourselves together with the Hans Mendel Foundation from Wernau/Baden-Württemberg.
-At the end of this school year in early December 2025, the existing sanitary building will be demolished and replaced by a completely new one with modern standards for washing facilities and toilets.
-After appropriate treatment, the waste will be processed into agricultural fertiliser.
-Following the new construction, hygiene education will be carried out at the school over an entire school year as part of a project called ‘Clean makes healthier’ with specially trained mentors, the results of which will also be passed on to the schoolchildren's families.
+The latest development is the construction of a new toilet block on the school grounds.
+We have been awarded a grant of €25,000 for this from the EZ Small Projects Fund of the Federal Ministry for Economic Cooperation and Development (BMZ).
+We are financing the required contribution from our own funds together with the Hans Mendel Foundation from Wernau in Baden-Württemberg.
+By the start of the 2026 school year, the new sanitary block was complete and was greeted with great enthusiasm by the children on their first day back at school.
+As part of the project entitled ‘Cleaner Means Healthier’, hygiene education is now being delivered at the school throughout the school year by specially trained mentors, with the lessons learnt being passed on to the schoolchildren’s families.

 The origin: